T

 • Lightweight, breathable clothingEssential

-Nairobi has a mild, spring-like climate year-round, so layers are key.
+Nairobi has a pleasant, spring-like climate year-round, so layers are key.

-Evenings and early mornings can be cool, especially at higher altitudes.
+Evenings can get cool, especially at higher altitudes.

 • Comfortable walking shoesEssential